isomerpages/cris-corp/index.md

 permalink: /
 notification: Public healthcare officials will never ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 to check if you are unsure if something is a scam or visit ScamShield for more information.
+Call the 24/7 ScamShield Helpline at 1799 to check if you are unsure if something is a scam or visit <a target="_blank" href="https://www.scamshield.gov.sg/">ScamShield</a> for more information.
 sections:
   - hero:
       title: Partnerships for Health